Back to Parmenides: Records and timelessness

-If records are present, it would make absolute sense for `observers' in $q$ to attribute some of its properties to the `previous existence' of $q_r$.
-It is as if configuration $q_r$ had to \lq{}happen\rq{} in order that $q$ came into existence.
+If records are present, it would make absolute sense for `observers' in $q$ to attribute some of $q$\rq{}s properties to the `previous existence' of $q_r$.
+It is as if configuration $q_r$ had to \lq{}happen\rq{} in order for $q$ to come into existence.
 If $q$ has some notion of history, $q_r$ participated in it.

-When comparing relative amplitudes between possibly finding yourself in configurations $q_1$ or $q_2$, both possessing the same records, the amplitude $W(q^*,q_r)$ factors out, becoming irrelevant.
-We don\rq{}t need to remember what the origin of the Universe was, when doing experiments in the lab.\footnote{But note that whenever a record exists, the preferred configuration $q^*$ is also a record.
+When comparing relative amplitudes between possibly finding yourself in configurations $q_1$ or $q_2$, both possessing the same records $q_r$, the amplitude $W(q^*,q_r)$ factors out, becoming irrelevant.
+This says that we don\rq{}t need to remember what the origin of the Universe was, when doing experiments in the lab.\footnote{But note that whenever a record exists, the preferred configuration $q^*$ is also a record.
 In fact, one could have defined it as \emph{the} record, of all of configuration space.
 Indeed, it does have the properties of being as unstructured as possible, which we would not be amiss in taking to characterize an origin of the Universe. }

-\paragraph*{Records and conservation of probability} Now, one of the main questions that started our exploration of theories that are characterized by the timeless transition amplitude, was the difficulty in defining concepts such as conservation of probability for theories such as quantum gravity, which have no fixed causal structure.
-Are we in a better position now?
-Yes.